cosmos/developer-portal/ida-customizations/ida-course/exercise-week6.md

 </HighlightBox>

 When you complete the exercise you will be able to see your score directly.
-You can repeat this exercise as often as you like if you want to improve your score.
+You can repeat this exercise as often as you like if you want to improve your score.-->